Ravenglass and Eskdale Railway locomotives: No. 9 River Mite (II)

 Using the former Poultney 0-8-0 tender chassis, fitted to River Esk from 1928 to 1931, the new Preservation Society in 1963 started fund raising and ordered it to be built into a 2-8-2 locomotive, which was designed and completed by Clarksons of York.
-It was delivered in December 1966 hauled by a traction engine Providence, and commissioned on 20 May 1967.
+It was delivered in December 1966 hauled by a traction engine called Providence, and commissioned on 20 May 1967.
 Its presence enabled the railway to operate a longer and more intensive summer service.

-It is in many ways similar to the River Esk, using that loco's original 1923 coupled wheels in the Yorkshire Engine Company frames but different front and a rear Cortazzi truck, with a miniature main line outline styled on an LNER Gresley 2-8-2 P1 locomotive and an LMSR Stanier tender.
+It is in many ways similar to the River Esk, using that loco's original 1923 coupled wheels in the Yorkshire Engine Company frames but different front and a rear Cortazzi truck, with a miniature main line outline styled on an LNER Gresley Class P1 locomotive and an LMSR Stanier tender.
 The cost was some £8,000, entirely raised by voluntary subscription as are all the major maintenance costs.

 After heavy overhauls in 1977 and 2006/7, it celebrated its fortieth year at Ravenglass in 2007 owned by the R&ER Preservation Society.
 The locomotive was painted in the Indian Red of the Furness Railway, with yellow and black (now vermilion and black) lining, apart from a short period in cherry red from 1972 to 1977.

 At the end of the 2019 operating season, River Mite was withdrawn for another major overhaul.
 The work was conducted at Old Hall Farm, Bouth, where she received a new tender and cab.
 She returned to Ravenglass in early 2021, and has since returned to passenger traffic.

+River Mite was used as a basis for the character Mike in The Railway Series by the Rev. W. Awdry, first appearing in Small Railway Engines.